raushan-in/extract_feature/README.md

 ### Adding New Features

-Simply add them to your `features.txt` file - the system will automatically generate models for them.
+Simply add them to `features/features.txt` file - the system will automatically identify them.